 Sala Montjuïc

-Sala Montjuïc is one of the city’s favorite summertime festivals featuring a range of classic and contemporary films preceded by live music and a short film screening.
-This year the festival has moved from Montjuïc castle to Les Tres Xemeneies in Sant Adrià de Besòs.
+Sala Montjuïc is one of the city’s favorite summertime festivals.
+A range of classic and contemporary films are showcased in the former moat of Montjuïc castle, preceded by live music and a short film screening.

 Cinema Lliure a la Platja, photo by Antonio Lajusticia Bueno courtesy of Ajuntament de Barcelona (CC BY-NC-ND 4.0).